ZongjingChen/StudyCode/README.md

-# studyCode
+# StudyCode
-The study codes by Zongjing Chen
+The study code by Zongjing Chen